 “…And though Walt himself, in my estimation, was not anti-semitic, nevertheless, he willingly allied himself with people who were anti-semitic, and that reputation stuck.
 He was never really able to expunge it throughout his life.”

 Walt Disney believed in the benefits of a religious approach to life, though he never went to church and disliked sanctimonious teachers.

 “I believe firmly in the efficacy of religion, in its powerful influence on a person’s whole life.
 It helps immeasurably to meet the storms and stress of life and keep you attuned to the Divine inspiration.
 Without inspiration, we would perish.”

 He respected other religions and retained a firm faith in God.

-In the late 1940s, Walt Disney began building up plans for a massive Theme park.
+In the late 1940s, Walt Disney began building up plans for a massive Theme Park.
 Walt Disney wished the Theme Park to be like nothing ever created on earth.
-In particular, he wished it to be a magical world for children, and surrounded by a train.
+In particular, he wanted it to be a magical world for children and surrounded by a train.
 Disney had a great love of trains since his childhood when he regularly saw trains pass near his home.
 It was characteristic of Walt Disney that he was willing to take risks in trying something new.

 – The Disney Way Fieldbook (2000) by Bill Capodagli

 After several years in the planning and building, Disneyland opened on July 17, 1955.
 Disney spoke at the address.

 “To all who come to this happy place; welcome.
 Disneyland is your land.
 Here age relives fond memories of the past …. and here youth may savor the challenge and promise of the future.
 Disneyland is dedicated to the ideals, the dreams and the hard facts that have created America … with the hope that it will be a source of joy and inspiration to all the world.”